SmithsonianDSP/DeeptownResourcesCalculator/README.md

 This kind of data crunching wasn't really well-suited for doing in a spreadsheet, but I knew I could do it much easier in a simple console program.
 And this is the result.

+>**Note:** Data and outputs have been updated as of 2017-08-09 to reflect changes and new resources/materials that
+>have been added in the new Nuclear Expansion update.

 - - -

 ## Results & Data